bio-agents/bioagents-docs/curators_guide.rst

    "Terms of use", "Rules that one must agree to abide by in order to use a service."
    "Training material", "Online training material such as a tutorial, a presentation, video etc."
    "User manual ", "Information on how to use the software, tailored to the end-user."
-   "Other", "Some other type of documentation not listed in bioagentsSchema."
+   "Other", "Some other type of documentation not listed in bioagents schema."

 Note (documentation)
 ....................